icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - :copyright: stands for proprietary software.
 All other tools are Open Source.
 - :information_source: indicates that the community does not recommend to use this tool for new projects anymore.
 The icon links to the discussion issue.
-- :warning: means that this tool was not updated for more than 1 year, or the repo was archived.
+- :warning: 表示此工具超过 1 年未更新，或者 repo 已存档.

 Pull requests are very welcome!
 Also check out the sister project, [awesome-dynamic-analysis](https://github.com/mre/awesome-dynamic-analysis).